 The existing road infrastructure on the site will be utilised for all ongoing and proposed activities.
-Additional roads are however going to be required, these will be used to access and service the PV and Battery Energy Storage System (BESS) structures.
-In addition, some roadways will require upgrading of existing informal watercourse crossings.
+Additional roads are however going to be required for servitudes, these will be used to access and service the EGI infrastructure.

 5.3.3.1 Avoidance